Erwin9411/projectDPREP2/README.md

 ## About

-This project is performed by project group 8 of the Data Preperation and Worklfow Managment course of the TISEM department of Tilburg University.
+This project is performed by project group 8 of the Data Preparation and Workflow Management course of the TISEM department of Tilburg University.
 The project is done in the spring 2021 version of the course.
 The project was part of a team project performed by Marketing Analytics master students.
 Professor Hannes Datta contributed by providing helpful feedback during project feedback meetings.

 ## Bibliography